pdureau/ui_patterns_flag/README.md

 REQUIREMENTS
 ------------

-This module requires the following module:
+This module requires the following modules:

  * UI Patterns (https://www.drupal.org/project/ui_patterns):
    Define and expose self-contained UI patterns as Drupal plugins and use them